Does home insurance cover roof leaks?

 Thatched roof

-Roofs made with tiles or slates are usually covered.
-Unique or non-standard materials may require specialist underwriting.
+Standard roof tiles and slates are usually covered.
+Unusual materials may require specialist underwriting.

 Will home insurance cover damage to contents as well as the repair of the roof?